 I have an undergraduate degree from Georgetown University and a graduate degree from Boston College.
 I received my Bachelor of Arts from Georgetown with a major in History and a minor in Government.
 I focused on both U.S. and Middle Eastern history at Georgetown, and was invited to write an Honors thesis for the History department my senior year.
 After graduating from Georgetown, I began my studies at Boston College where I received a Master of Education in Curriculum and Instruction.
 I am now a history teacher at a public school in Massachusetts, where I teach U.S. History I and II, as well as Modern U.S. History.
 Not surprisingly, my favorite subject to teach and to tutor is History.
 I am most passionate about the history of the U.S. since 1945, but as I am sure most of my students will attest, I truly do find the history of any nation or time period fascinating.
 I also enjoy teaching and tutoring for the SATs and other standardized exams, in part because I believe that any student can improve once he or she knows how to study, and most importantly, how to build the endurance to take a standardized test as lengthy as the SAT.
 I approach the SATs much in the same way that I approach running – if unit tests in school are one-mile warm-ups, then the SAT is a marathon.
 With the right training (and dedication), I firmly believe that any student can improve.
 I have taught SAT prep classes in a variety of capacities.
 I worked for a major SAT prep company while in graduate school, and also piloted my district’s SAT prep course (which I designed the curricula for).
 I take a collaborative approach to teaching, and both in the classroom and one-on-one, I believe that the best way for a student to learn material is to move beyond recall and work toward synthesis and analysis for complete understanding.
 When I’m not teaching or tutoring, I love to read history books (especially those about Robert Kennedy), run (long distances – in all types of weather), and travel.
 The most incredible place I have been is Tanzania – if I hadn’t packed three massive Teddy Roosevelt biographies in my suitcase, I definitely would have brought home many more souvenirs.

-Georgetown University - BA, History
+Undergraduate Degree: Georgetown University - Bachelor in Arts, History

-Boston College - M.Ed., Curriculum and Instruction
+Graduate Degree: Boston College - Masters in Education, Curriculum and Instruction

 AP US History